point8/service-templates/README.md

 ## Smart Erosion

 Point 8 is a partner in the research project SmartErosion.
 This tool was created as part of the research project.
-The project is supported by funds from the __European Regional Development Fund (ERDF) 2014-2020 "Investment for Growth and Jobs"__.
+The project was supported by funds from the __European Regional Development Fund (ERDF) 2014-2020 "Investment for Growth and Jobs"__.

 <p float="left">
   <img src="Ziel2NRW_RGB_1809_jpg.jpg" width="48%" />